 Getting the toxic matter out of a dog’s system, by inducing vomiting, may be the best course of action.
 You can do this by giving your pet dog hydrogen peroxide so the poison can more easily be expelled.
-Although this remedy is best applied immediately, you can still attempt it even if a few hours have already lapsed.
-Please read about other veterinarian treatments below.
+Although this remedy is best applied immediately, you can still attempt it even if a few hours have lapsed.
+Read about other veterinarian treatments below.

 Tip: Feed your dog some bread first, so as to minimize upsetting their stomach when vomiting is induced.

 Vomiting and diarrhea are two of the most common signs of poisoning in dogs.
 These symptoms can be present in a reaction to Alka-Seltzer as well.
 Other worrying signs are labored breathing, low body temperature and a change in the color of the dog’s gums.
 Also listen for rumbling in their stomach as it may be a sign that your dog’s stomach lining is irritated.
 Since these things are difficult to self diagnose, you really should call a vet.

 Poisoning cases can be life threatening and any delay on your part can prove risky.
 Your dog needs medical attention as soon as possible if exposed to toxic medicines like Alka Seltzer.
 Often dogs undergo a total blood count, a urinalysis and a complete profile of chemicals in the blood in order to determine the level of this type of serious toxicity.